- Education and Training: mentoring, youth education

 - Give young adults marketing experiences through our farmers markets and our Community Supported Agriculture program.

-- Share progress and photos via our social media sites and the UAS website.
+- Share progress and photos via our social media sites and the Urban Autism Solutions website.